Alcohol was once my best friend…

-After finding life without addiction, I decided to dedicate myself to helping others who were facing the same battles.
-The hardest part of my own journey wasn’t even kicking the habits; it was finding out who I was.
+he hardest part of my own journey of freedom from alcohol wasn’t even kicking the habit; it was finding out who I was without it.
 I had succumbed to addiction for so long that I had lost myself.
 I needed to discover my passions, my goals, and self-love.
-And I knew that trying to do so was a stumbling block for many addicts.
+And I know that trying to do so is a huge stumbling block for many recovering alcoholics.

 I am not perfect; I still struggle daily.
 I find support in my family and support groups.
 Recovery is not something that you eventually accomplish.
 It’s a lifetime journey with bumps in the road, hurdles to jump, and walls that you have to figure out how to scale.
 It is hard AF.
 But I am proof that it can be done.